What Is Botanical Illustration? Learn About the History of This Scientific Art Form

 Botanical Illustration

 Born in Germany in 1834, Ernst Haeckel spent his life researching flora and fauna “from the highest mountaintops to the deepest ocean.”
-A biologist, naturalist, philosopher, and artist, his incredible drawings helped to educate the world about microscopic organisms that were previously unseen.
-His work has left a lasting legacy both in the scientific and artistic worlds and have even inspired the work of artists today.
+A biologist, naturalist, philosopher, and artist, his scientific botanical illustrations helped to educate the world about microscopic organisms that were previously unseen.
+Haeckel's artwork uniquely depicts extraordinary detail that undoubtedly helps in understanding plants.
+He uses symmetry in his composition, not only for visual appeal but also for scientific accuracy to illustrate the structure of organisms.
+His work has left a lasting legacy both in the scientific and artistic worlds and has even inspired the work of artists today.

 Contemporary Botanical Artists